kaste/Compare-Side-By-Side/README.md

 Features
 ---
-  - Easily select two open tabs to compare
+  - Easily select two tabs or selections to compare
   - Comparison results open in a new window
   - Empty lines added so common code lines up
   - Count number of lines changed
   - Highlighting of changed lines
-  - Intra-line diff highlights
+  - Intra-line diff highlighting
   - Synchronized scrolling

 Installation Options